skranz/skranz.github.com/_posts/2021-05-07-CovidVaccinePatents.md

 > The protection of intellectual property is a source of innovation and this has to remain so in the future.

+Update: I found today this interesting [blog post](https://marginalrevolution.com/marginalrevolution/2021/05/ip-is-not-the-constraint.html) that is also critical about Covid-19 patent waivers.
+It also has good links on some of the supply bottlenecks.